stevemolitor/jotai-recoil/README.md

 I started with a copy pasta from Daishi's [jotai-recoil](https://github.com/jotaijs/jotai-recoil) library, but extended to support mutable Jotai atom proxies.
-I removed the `dangerouslySyncInRender` option, restructured slightly to avoid a TypeScript error.
+I removed the `dangerouslySyncInRender` option, and restructured slightly to avoid a TypeScript error.

 Daishi's jotai-recoil library is read-only on the Jotai side.
 You can create a Jotai atom that will _read_ from a Recoil state.
 If you update the Recoil state via Recoil, the Jotai